amarno/api-docs/source/includes/shopper_activity/_cart_activity.md

     </tr>
     <tr>
       <td><code>grand_total</code></td>
       <td>Optional.
-The total amount of the cart in cents (e.g. if the order was $16.99, set the amount to 1699).
+The total amount of the cart.
 This should include any applicable discounts.
 Defaults to 0.</td>
     </tr>
     <tr>
       <td><code>total_discounts</code></td>
       <td>Optional.
-The discount on the entire order in cents (e.g. if the discount was $5.34, set the discount to 534).
+The discount on the entire order.
 Defaults to 0.</td>
     </tr>
     <tr>
       <td><code>currency</code></td>